-Internal reviews take up to 8 - 10 weeks (they are often able to be completed in as little as 2 weeks depending on when the admissions committee next meets and volume of files waiting.)
+Internal reviews take up to 8 to 10 weeks (they are often able to be completed in as little as 2 weeks depending on when the Admissions Committee next meets and volume of files waiting.)
 The committee typically meets twice per month.
 OACETT encourages members to request a 2nd File Review if they disagree with the results or if they have new information to share.
 The 2nd File Review takes a minimum of 8 weeks.
-There is also a formal appeal process outlined in our By-Law 18, section 6.6.0 that a member may undertake within 30 days of the notice of the decision by the Registrar.
+There is also a formal certification appeal process outlined in our IETO Terms of Reference, Section 3.3, that a member may undertake within 30 days of the notice of the decision by the Registrar.
 The appeal will then be heard within 90 days by 3 members of the Institute of Engineering Technology (IETO) Board, OACETT's certification division and the candidate will be notified thereafter of the decision in writing.
 There is a fee for the appeal which is refunded if the appeal is successful.